dewynl/msc-ai-capstone-project/docs/dissertation.md

 ## 3.3 Bias Mitigation and Fairness Considerations

 Educational AI systems carry particular responsibility for ensuring fairness and avoiding bias that could perpetuate or exacerbate educational inequalities.
 This research implements systematic bias identification and mitigation strategies throughout the development process, beginning with careful analysis of training data sources to identify potential systematic biases in educational content representation.
-Karran et al. (2024) emphasize the importance of multi-stakeholder perspectives in responsible AI development, highlighting how diverse viewpoints are essential for identifying potential bias sources that may not be apparent to technical developers alone.
+Karran et al. (2024) emphasise the importance of multi-stakeholder perspectives in responsible AI development, highlighting how diverse viewpoints are essential for identifying potential bias sources that may not be apparent to technical developers alone.

 Dataset diversity strategies ensure representation across multiple educational domains, institutional types, and pedagogical approaches to prevent the model from developing preferences for particular educational styles or institutional cultures.
 The research includes systematic evaluation of generated content for potential biases related to subject matter, educational level, institutional prestige, and pedagogical methodology.
 Quality assurance procedures incorporate explicit bias checking protocols that evaluate generated syllabi for inclusive language, diverse perspective representation, and accessibility considerations.